Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 ## Conclusion

 Agile is about empowered people, continuous learning, and rapid adaptation.
 Whether you follow Scrum, Kanban, XP, or another framework, remember to revisit the underlying principles.
 If your process feels stiff or its ceremonies feel worthless, question whether it’s truly supporting the work.
 Don't impose unneeded processes to the teams but give them the freedom to expriment.

----

-Changes to this text
-- 2025.01.19: Modified the text a lot and removed parts not relevant to main point

----